MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/uom-conversion-per-product-variant.md

 # required metadata

 title: Unit of measure conversion per product variant
-description: This topic explains how unit of measure conversions can be set up on product variants.
+description: This topic explains how to set up unit of measure conversions for product variants.
+It includes an example of the setup.
 author: johanhoffmann
 manager: tfehr
-ms.date: 01/06/2020
+ms.date: 05/07/2020
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-applications